github/developer.github.com/content/v3/repos/deployment_statuses.md

 ## Create a Deployment Status

-Users with push access can create commit statuses for a given deployment:
+Users with push access can create deployment statuses for a given deployment:

     POST /repos/:owner/:repo/deployments/:id/statuses